NovationScripts/Multimillionaire/README.md

 If the compensator value is set to 8, every eighth successful payout is made from the reserve budget, thereby saving the current deposit budget.

+And earnings of 5% from one referral would be approximately ~$50,000 if the referred player reaches the finish line.

 Multi-accounting is not prohibited.